LeaskN/intro-to-js-v1/01-JavaScript-Basics/1-data-types-variables/0-data-types-overview/0-data-types.md

 ### Reference Data Types (non-primitive)
   - `Object` - A complex data type allowing for a collection of related data.
 An object contains properties - defined as key-value pairs.
 We'll talk about this more later.
   - `Function` - A re-usable block of code, technically, functions are `Objects` but they operate very differently.

-### Structural Root Primitive
-  - `null` - An absence of value.
-This is a data type with one value, `null`.
-It is created with intention by the programmer and is considered both a primite and a structural data type in JavaScript.

 ## How do we know the data type of some bit of code?